gtache/fxml-compiler/README.md

 ## Requirements

-- Java 21 (at least for the plugin, the generated code can be compatible with older Java versions)
+- Java 21+ for the plugin
+    - The generated code can be compatible with older java versions.
-- Maven 3.8.0
+- Maven 3.6.3+

 ## Installation